-If the Complainant or the Respondent believes the Title IX Coordinator has a conflict of interest or bias, such objection should be made to the INSERT POSITION/TITLE HERE within three (3) business days of becoming aware of the potential conflict or bias.
-If the INSERT POSITION/TITLE HERE determines that the objection is reasonable, the challenged person will be replaced with a conflict/bias free Assistant Title IX Coordinator.
+If the Complainant or the Respondent believes the Title IX Coordinator has a conflict of interest or bias, such objection should be made to the INSERT POSITION/TITLE HERE as soon as practicable after the potential conflict or bias is discovered.
+If the INSERT POSITION/TITLE HERE determines that the objection is reasonable, the Title IX Coordinator will be replaced with a conflict/bias free Assistant Title IX Coordinator.